francescortu/comp-mech/README.md

 ## Run the Experiments

 ### LogitLens, Logit Attribution, Attention Pattern
+#### Notebooks/experiments.ipynb
+You can run the experiments running the `notebooks/experiments.ipynb` notebook.
+This notebook contains the code to run the experiments for the logit lens, logit attribution, and attention pattern.

 #### Script/run_all.py
 You can run the experiment running the following command:
 ```bash